slausmeister/AutoHDR/readme.md

 # Loading and preprocessing Data
 One of the main challenges is to load and preprocess the available data in an efficient way.
-Since we are using a Vision Transformer that is pretrained on normalized rgb images of size 224x224, it is useful to transform our data to the same shape.
-So, with the following workflow we preprocess RAW data to PyTorch-tensors containing the normalized image data.
+Since we are using a pretrained Vision Transformer, we need to ensure that our patch size is consistent with the 14 x 14 patches used in [Dosovitskiy et al., 2020].
+The easiest way to achieve this is to directly downsample and normalize to rgb images of size 224x224, as this is consistent with the downsampling of ImageNet employed in the foundation model.
+With the following workflow we preprocess RAW data to PyTorch-tensors containing the normalized image data.
 ```python
 def preprocess_image(self, rgb_array):
     preprocess = transforms.Compose([